tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 - usage of tensors as index
-- implementation for user-allocated tensor data (Buffered[Type]Tensor?)
-- allow creation of sparse tensor from user-allocated tensor data
+- mention of support for creation of tensors copied from user-allocated data tensors
-- ragged tensors (tensor of other tensors or other ragged tensors)
+- add suggested class diagram

 This is the meat of the document, where you explain your proposal.
 If you have multiple alternatives, be sure to use sub-sections for better separation of the